-Based on the FORTHEM initiative and the collaborators from the Faculty of Biology, a Winter School on “Cell signaling-Dynamic Processes within Living Cells” was planned for 2022.
+The FORTHEM initiative and the collaborating lecturers from the Faculty of Biology planned a winter school on the topic “Cell signaling-Dynamic Processes within Living Cells” for 2022.
 Prof. Dr. Helen May-Simera played a leading role in organizing the event.
 Two days of lectures, discussions and poster sessions were planned for this hybrid event, with speakers (PIs and students) from all FORTHEM universities.
 The invited speakers met in person.
 As this was a hybrid event, international students were able to participate online.
 Students on site could attend the lectures and poster sessions.

-Mainz University aims to prepare its students and young researchers for life and work in international and global contexts.
+Mainz University aims to prepare its students and early career researchers for life and work in international and global contexts.
 In addition to gaining intercultural skills and experience, JGU students benefit from multinational study programs that strengthen their international connections and enhance their future career prospects.
-Professor Helen May-Simera, contact person for international exchange programs in the Faculty of Biology, is enthusiastic about the many opportunities for biology students at JGU to go abroad and experience different labs and research expertise.
+Professor Helen May-Simera, contact person for international exchange programs at the Faculty of Biology, is thrilled about the many opportunities for biology students at JGU to go abroad and experience different labs and research expertise.

-Press and Public Relations Office of Johannes Gutenberg University Mainz
+Press and Public Relations (KOM), Johannes Gutenberg University Mainz

-All newly designed Master’s degree programs at the Faculty of Biology are offered exclusively in English for the best future prospects in terms of international standards in research!
+All newly designed master’s degree programs at the Faculty of Biology are offered exclusively in English to ensure you have the best future prospects in terms of international standards in research!

 Within our international cooperations, there are interesting opportunities for both incoming and outgoing students at the Faculty of Biology: